Teare History, Family Crest & Coats of Arms

 Teare Spelling Variations

-spelling variations in Dalriadan names.
+Medieval spelling was at best an intuitive process, and translation between Gaelic and English was no more effective.
+These factors caused an enormous number of spelling variations in Dalriadan names.
 In fact, it was not uncommon to see a father and son who spelled their name differently.
 Over the years, Teare has been spelled MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.

 Early Notables of the Teare family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Teare Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Teare Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Teare family to Ireland